logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 3. Paste the following code inside the policy. **Replace the `XXX` with your bucket's name.**

-*If you already have an existing policy in your bucket, add this code to the bottom of the page.*
+*If you don't have an existing policy, paste this code inside the editor.
+Otherwise, add this code to the bottom of the page.*

 ```yaml
 {